longshotlabs/composable-forms/docs/spec/form.md

 ```

 As any input anywhere within the form or any of its subforms is changing, the form must call `onChanging(newValue, isValid)`, where `newValue` is the new value of the form object after the most recent user entry.

-Essentially, this means bubbling up the `onChanging` calls of all direct children that are fields, inputs, lists, or forms.

 `onChanging` must never be called with the exact same value as the last time it was called.